-The CIDS study is a Phase 3, multicenter, multinational, randomized, controlled, open-label study in children with thermal burns.
-The study objectives are to evaluate the efficacy and safety of treatment with NexoBrid compared with SOC in hospitalized children with severe thermal burns of 1% to 30% total body surface area (TBSA).
+The CIDS study is a Phase III, multicenter, multinational, randomized, controlled, open-label study in children with thermal burns.
+The study objectives are to evaluate the efficacy and safety of treatment with NexoBrid compared with SOC in hospitalized children with severe thermal burns of 1% to 30% TBSA.
 We expanded this study also to United States burn centers, following approval of the study protocol by the FDA.
 The study is underway in accordance with a study design endorsed by the FDA and the EMA as part of the agreed Pediatric Investigational Plan ("PIP") to support extension of the indication to pediatric patients.
 The CIDS study includes pediatric patients of all ages, from newborn to eighteen years of age, offering NexoBrid to this important and sensitive group of patients.
-The primary endpoints evaluate early eschar removal, surgical burden and cosmesis and function with a 12-month follow-up.
+The primary endpoints evaluate early eschar removal, surgical burden, and cosmesis and function with a 12-month follow-up.

-The European Medicines Agency ("EMA") endorsed the study design as part of the agreed-upon Pediatric Investigational Plan ("PIP") to support the indication label expansion to include pediatric patients.
-The primary endpoints included early eschar removal, reduction of wound area surgically excised (surgical need) and non-inferiority cosmesis and function at twelve months follow-up from wound closure.
 Secondary endpoints included reduction in the need for surgical excision for eschar removal (surgical need), blood loss, reduction of the need for autograft in DPT wounds and non-inferiority in cosmesis and function at twenty-four months follow-up from wound closure.
 Additional extended long term cosmesis and function assessment at more than 30 months from wound closure was added to the protocol.
 Non-inferiority of the time to complete wound closure and other standard safety measurements were also compared with the SOC control arm.

-The study was expanded to include burn centers in the United States following agreement with the FDA, under the same protocol with alignment to the U.S. phase 3 study (DETECT) protocol for adult population.
+The study was expanded to include burn centers in the United States following agreement with the FDA, under the same protocol with alignment to the U.S. Phase III study (DETECT) protocol for the adult population.
 The non-inferiority of cosmesis and function at twelve months and twenty-four months from wound closure were defined as safety measurements.
 In addition, reduction in surgical need was measured only by reduction in incidence of surgical excision for eschar removal.